Support available for you

 The Interfaith Chaplaincy team represent various faith groups and provide spiritual support and pastoral care for staff and students of all faiths and none.

-Our Counselling Service provides a free and confidential service to all students and staff of the University of Bradford and Bradford College.
-In addition to counselling, we offer a range of support including self-help materials and wellbeing workshops.
+Our Counselling and Mental Health Service provides a free and confidential service to all students and staff of the University of Bradford and students of Bradford College.
+In addition to one-to-one appointments, we offer a range of support including self-help materials and wellbeing workshops.

-We are completely independent of your academic studies or workplace and do not share information with staff in these areas.
+We are completely independent of your academic studies or workplace and do not share information with staff in these areas without consent.